mrkwapo/JavaScriptMortgageCalculator/README.md

+#JavaScript Mortgage Calculator
-# This repository contains a Mortgage Calculator using JavaScript, HTML and CSS.
+This repository contains a Mortgage Calculator using JavaScript, HTML and CSS.